-Cloud data warehousing is a cost-effective way for companies to take advantage of the latest technology and architecture without the huge upfront cost to purchase, install, and configure the required hardware, software, and infrastructure.
-It’s designed for sheer volume and pace of data and it can be used by departments like marketing, finance, development, and sales in organizations of all types and sizes.
+Cloud data warehousing is a cost-effective way for companies to take advantage of the latest technology and architecture without the huge upfront cost of purchasing, installing, and configuring the required hardware, software, and infrastructure.
+It’s designed for the sheer volume and pace of data and it can be used by departments like marketing, finance, development, and sales in organizations of all types and sizes.

 Microsoft Azure is a cloud platform for building, deploying, and managing services and applications.
 It provides secure, reliable access to the hosted data, and it can spin up new services and geometrically scale data storage capabilities on the fly making it cheaper at the same time, offering a number of services for accomplishing the mentioned.

 Our main goal is to show how to quickly create an Enterprise Data Warehouse in Microsoft Azure and load the data automatically from multiple sources located on-premises in order to improve performance, grow storage of computing resources independently, support multiple data formats, improve security, and be able to monitor the entire process as well.
 And at the end the main goal is, of course, to use the data for analytics and reports.
 Important guidelines that we need to achieve in this particular case are: